Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 \begin{defn} This gerbe is considered in \cite[IV, 5.1]{Gir71}.
 Its automorphism band $L_{X}\coloneqq L(\mathscr X)$ is called the \textit{band of stabilizers}, or the \textit{Springer band}, of the homogeneous space $X$.
 We will see below that it is locally represented by geometric stabilizers of the action of $G$ on $X$.

 The class $\xi_{X}\coloneqq[\mathscr X]\in\mathrm H^2(k, L_{X})$ is the \textit{Springer class}.
 The question of its neutrality will be fundamental to our applications. \end{defn}

 We now give a construction of this band in terms of representative triples.
 Let $k'/k$ be a finite field extension such that $X(k')\neq\varnothing$.
-Any choice of $x\in X(k')$ defines a stabilizer $\Hb\coloneqq\ker(r^x)$ (which is itself an affine algebraic group) and a descent datum on $\Hb$ up to inner automorphisms:
+Any choice of $x\in X(k')$ defines a stabilizer $\Hb\coloneqq\ker(r^x)$ (itself an affine algebraic group over $k'$) and a descent datum on $\Hb$ up to inner automorphisms: